scottbedard/speedcube.site/README.md

 $ yarn test:unit
 ```

-Out application is built with [October CMS](https://github.com/octobercms/october), so be sure to check out their documentation when working in the backend.
+Our application is built with [October CMS](https://octobercms.com), their documentation will be helpful when in the backend.